Infertility & Preconception Care

 Why has infertility become such a massive problem?
 Are we waiting too long until we start trying to conceive?
 Are we more stressed out than our ancestors?
 Are we exposed to more chemicals then we previously were?
 Are our diets as good as they were in the past?
 What are our immune systems doing?
-These are some of the factors that are contributing to the infertility epidemic!
+These are actually the very factors that are contributing to the growing levels of infertility!
 There can be many causes of infertility such as those listed below.
 Some are obvious and some less obvious, some effecting the men and others the ladies!
-Setting up an environment that will nourish and grow a baby should be something we enter into with joy and excitement, and just like we would anything, this important preplanning can go a very long way with the rewards being reaped for years to come.
+Setting up an environment that will nourish and grow a baby should be something we enter into with joy and excitement, and just like we would anything, this important pre-planning, in preconception, can go a very long way with the rewards being reaped for years to come.

 Causes of INFERTILITY

 Here is a list of some of the more obvious causes of infertility:

 - endometriosis – women with endometriosis also have a higher risk of allergies

 - Blocked Fallopian tubes

 - Low sperm count